DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete particle interactions: Coordinate-Dependent Transport Equation

 Higher moments of the distribution function can similarly be defined, for example the locally measured stress-energy tensor is defined by

 through which the scalar energy density $e=n_an_bT^{ab}$ and pressure $p= \frac{1}{3}T^{ab}\Delta_{ab}$ (where $\Delta_{ab}=\eta_{ab}+n_an_b$ is the projection tensor) can be defined.

 An alternative to the set of Eulerian observers is a set of observers co-moving with some bulk flow.
 However, for co-moving observers, their local tetrad $\boldsymbol{e}_a$ is a function of the bulk flow, and therefore variable, unlike a Eulerian observer whose tetrad is fixed.
-This results in the hypersurface elements \cref{eqn:surface forms in coordinates non-observer} also becoming a function of the flow and therefore so too would the numerical fluxes (see \cref{subsec: DIP transport}) used to evaluate transport of the distribution function, thereby requiring unnecessary recalculation when the bulk flow changes.
+This results in the hypersurface elements \eref{eqn:surface forms in coordinates non-observer} also becoming a function of the flow and therefore so too would the numerical fluxes (see \sref{subsec: DIP transport}) used to evaluate transport of the distribution function, thereby requiring unnecessary recalculation when the bulk flow changes.